PlayResonance/whitepaper/tokenomics/cnfts/mech-wing.md

 Mech-Wing NFTs are a vital component of the Resonance Game's top-down shooter minigame.
 These NFTs represent customizable in-game assets that allow players to engage in exciting battles, earn points, and strategically upgrade their gameplay experience.

+In order to play the top-down shooter Mech Wing mini-game, players will need both a Play Resonance Token and Mech Wing Token.

+## Gen1 Tokens and Initial Multiplier

+ResonanceDAO will mint a special Gen1 Collection for the Mech Wing tokens.
+These Gen1 tokens come with a unique advantage—a higher earning rate.
+Here's what you need to know:

+- **Distribution:** 50% of the Gen1 tokens will be distributed to contributors, while the remaining 50% will be listed for a Floor Price of 1 SOL.

+- **Trading Dynamics:** Contributors can freely trade their Gen1 tokens in the open market.
+However, ResonanceDAO will not be able to list Gen1 tokens below the Floor Price of 1 SOL.
+This ensures stability and discourages lowering the floor price.

+- **Earning Advantage:** Gen1 Tokens will have an initial multiplier, earning RPT at a rate 150% higher than standard player tokens and mech-wing tokens.
+This multiplier can stack with the Gen1 Mech Wing Tokens multiplier, and remains in effect indefinitely.

+Investors and contributors can leverage this initial multiplier for potential rewards and enhanced gameplay within the Resonance ecosystem

 ## Key Features

 ### 1. Access to Top-Down Shooter Minigame